Convergencia en tres dimensiones: qué es y por qué la necesitas

 Survey participants identified the following top 5 benefits of convergence:

-Don’t go it alone –
+Don’t go it alone – and don’t converge manually, either

 While most professionals recognize the need to bring together the various security functions at their enterprise, they haven’t necessarily sprung into action, either.